luddep/LPKit/README.markdown

 ### LPEmail

 A simple object which lets you validate emails, for now. **NOTE:** the current regexp is broken, needs to be replaced with one that actually works.

+### LPURLPostRequest

+A wrapper around `CPURLRequest` to make working with post requests a bit simpler.
+Rather than manually settings the HTTPBody & Content-Type, you pass it a javascript object with key value pairs of strings which you want to send as a POST request.

+Example:

+    var request = [LPURLPostRequest requestWithURL:[CPURL URLWithString:@"/my-url/"]],
+        content = {
+                      'name': 'Lorem ipsum',
+                      'age': '18'
+                  };

+    [request setContent:content]
+    [CPURLConnection connectionWithRequest:request delegate:self];